Trespass (album): Background and recording

 In August 1969, Genesis decided to become a professional band.
 The founders – guitarist Anthony Phillips, bassist Mike Rutherford, vocalist and flautist Peter Gabriel, and keyboardist Tony Banks – had been joined by drummer John Silver.
 They split from producer Jonathan King and decided to write more complex material than the straightforward pop on their first album From Genesis to Revelation.
 Gabriel recalled that the group wanted to explore and mix musical styles.
 The group bought new equipment, including a bass guitar and a Hammond organ, and recorded songs at Regent Studios for a demo, including "White Mountain" and "Family" (which became "Dusk").
 Silver then left to study in the US.

-In September, Genesis played their first live shows as a professional band, touring the local club and university circuit, with new drummer John Mayhew.
-Mayhew, the oldest and most experienced musician, came from a different background to the rest of the band.
+In November, Genesis played their first live shows as a professional band, touring the local university circuit, with new drummer John Mayhew.
+Mayhew, the oldest and most experienced musician, came from a different background from the rest of the band.
 Phillips recalled that, despite their efforts to make him feel comfortable, the drummer was unsure of his playing.
-In early 1970, they secured a six-week residency at Ronnie Scott's jazz club in Soho, London, during which they were spotted by Charisma Records producer John Anthony.
-He persuaded label boss Tony Stratton-Smith to sign them.
+Also in November, Genesis friend and ex-schoolmate Richard MacPhail arranged for them to take up residence in his family's abandoned weekend retreat house in Wotton, Surrey, called Christmas Cottage.
+Genesis remained there for six months, a period of intense songwriting in between concerts which would produce the bulk of the material for Trespass.

 The group wanted to branch out from their earlier pop-oriented style, and write and perform songs that were unlike any other band at the time.
+Banks was also transitioning his main instrument from piano to Hammond organ, which was a difficult process for him.
 Rutherford later said that gigging was "tough, but a good way of getting the music into shape".
 Two songs that made it to the next album, "Looking for Someone" and "Stagnation", were recorded for a BBC session in February 1970.
+That same month, growing interest from audiences drew the attention of talent scouts and led to Threshold Records inviting Genesis to record "Looking For Someone" at De Lane Lea Studios.
+However, their chance for a recording contract with Threshold went up in smoke when Banks started arguing with producer Mike Pinder, saying they needed to do another take because he had played a wrong note on his organ.